fireship-io/fireship.io/content/courses/angular/user-email-pass.md

 ng g component user/email-login
 ```

-Your user module should look similer to this:
+Your user module should look similar to this:

 {{< file "ngts" "user.module.ts" >}}
 ```typescript